eriicafes/commandstruct/README.md

 Commandstruct is a simple and powerful tool for building fast and typesafe command-line applications.

 It supports CLI commands, sub-commands, positional arguments and flags.
-It also supports dependency injection using [Hollywood](https://github.com/eriicafes/hollywood-di).
+It also supports dependency injection using [Hollywood DI](https://github.com/eriicafes/hollywood-di).

 ## Installation